Future-Innovation-Lab/MauiMapsGeofencing/README.md

 # MAUI GeoJson Mapping Application

-This is a .NET MAUI application migrated from a Xamarin.Forms project.
-The app demonstrates GeoJson mapping functionality with custom polygons and pins.
+**📚 Educational Project**: This is a .NET MAUI learning application demonstrating GeoJson mapping functionality with custom polygons and pins on interactive maps.

 ## Features